Qing-Lu/torch/Windows.md

 up into the preceding #else blocks in both files (the #else branch of the #ifdef _WIN32 test).

-Back in Cmder's VS2015 task:
+Back in Cmder's VS2015 task: (_Note_: there is a file with an identical name in the current directory; it won't work, so make sure that you have the `..\` part in the command)

     luarocks make ..\luaffi-scm-1.rockspec